Table of Contents

 A big problem.
 We depend on global satellite navigation systems for everything from GPS services on the phone to travel information.
 From stock management in supermarkets to emergency services.
 But the horizontal rain would always point us to the north.

 5 Some trips would take forever

 On a hypothetical flat Earth, longer travel times are to be expected, not only due to the absence of GPS, but also due to the distances to be covered.
 For those who believe in the flat Earth, the Arctic is in the center of the planet and Antarctica forms a giant wall of ice around the edge.
 A fortune: thanks to this wall people do not fall off the planet.
 But to fly from Australia to Antarctica one would also have to fly across the entire Arctic, including North and South America.
 Ah!
-You could no longer travel through Antarctica (things we currently do, on the spherical Earth), because that famous wall of ice would prevent the journey.
+You could no longer travel across Antarctica (things we currently do, on spherical Earth), because that famous wall of ice would prevent the journey.

 6 No more auroras

 On our boring spherical Earth, the molten metal surrounding our iron core generates electric currents which in turn create our protective magnetic field.
 On the tantalizing flat Earth, however, without a solid core that generates a magnetic field, that protective layer (the magnetosphere) would cease to exist.
 And so would the auroras.
 Oh well, we would give up these fantastic shows, also because we would have died anyway due to total exposure to solar winds.